ethyca/fidesops/docs/fidesops/docs/guides/reporting.md

 The request below is in a `paused` state.
 The `stopped_collection_details` shows us that the request paused execution during the `erasure` step of the `manual_key:filing_cabinet` collection.
-Looking at `action_needed.locators` field, we can see that the user should find the record in the filing cabinet with an `id` of 2, and replace its `authorized_user` with None.
+Looking at `action_needed.locators` field, we can see that the user should find the record in the filing cabinet with an `id` of 2, and replace its `authorized_user` with `None`.
 A confirmation of the rows masked should be uploaded to the `resume_endpoint`  See the [Manual Data](https://ethyca.github.io/fidesops/guides/manual_data/#resuming-a-paused-erasure-privacy-request) guides for more information on resuming a paused erasure request.